dleemiller/WordLlama/README.md

 | STS                    | 65.48       | 66.53        | 66.84        | 66.85        | 66.89         | 61.85      | 62.46    | 78.90            |
 | CQA DupStack           | 17.54       | 21.62        | 23.13        | 23.78        | 23.96         | 15.47      | 16.79    | 41.32            |
 | SummEval               | 30.31       | 30.65        | 31.08        | 30.30        | 30.54         | 28.87      | 30.49    | 30.81            |

+## Notes

+Smaller dimension standard models 64-256 benchmark very well compared to other word embedding models.
+Binary embedding models showed more pronounced improvement at higher dimensions, and either 512 or 1024 is recommended for binary embedding, though even 64-dimensions are useable for coarse applications.

+Larger hidden dimensions in the original LLM produce better WordLlama models.
+The current MTEB results use the embedding codebook from
+Llama3 70B, and anticipate further improvement when the 405B model is released.
+Deberta v3 Large has a similar vocab size, but only 1024 hidden dimension, and does not train as well as Llama3 8B (4096) or 70B (8192).

+I am uncertain how much impact the vocabulary size has, and many tokens from the Llama3 tokenizer are different only by a space or punctuation.

 ## Next steps